 If the path does not include the summation block, use the feedback defined by the summation block.

-Check Gain and Phase Margins block includes the summation block with negative feedback.
-Therefore, the feedback sign used to compute the gain and phase margins must be positive.
+In this case, the linearization defined in the Check Gain and Phase Margins block includes the summation block with negative feedback.
+Therefore, compute the gain and phase margins using a positive feedback sign.

-The block shows the computed gain and phase margins in a tabular format.
-Clicking Show Plot button opens the tabular display.
+During the simulation, the block shows the computed gain and phase margins in a tabular format.
+To open the table, click Show Plot.

-The Assertion tab in the block specifies that a warning be thrown when the assertion fails, i.e., the gain and phase margins are not satisfied.
+On the Assertion tab, the block is configured to throw a warning when the assertion fails, that is, when the gain and phase margins are not satisfied.

-To check if the specified gain and phase margins are satisfied, simulate the model by clicking the
+To check if the specified gain and phase margins are satisfied, simulate the model.